wp-plugins/social-space/readme.txt

 = 2.0 =
 New options have been added to choose how the social icons appear.
 Please upgrade to latest version.

+= 3.0 =
+Plugin in now compatible with WordPress 4.0.1.
+Please upgrade to latest version.